 you can just

 We're not gonna introduce any more changes to the topic branch for this article.

 There will be times when you are working on your topic branch, and some new

 master branch.
 It's recommended to pull these

-> once you are ready to request a merge of your topic branch to
+are ready to request a merge of your topic branch to

-> This will not be a problem with our task right now, assuming you're the only one
+This will not be a problem with our task right now, assuming you're the only one

 who's working on your blog post.
 But consider a dev who's tasked with